 - Round tables are prohibited for testing, regardless of the number of students.

 - The desk or work surface should be an adequate size for each student and must have a minimum writing surface of 12’’ x 15’’ (30.4 cm x 38.1 cm).
 If possible, seat left-handed students in left-handed armchairs.
 Tablet armchairs designed specifically for right-handed individuals provide an awkward and difficult writing surface for left-handed students.
 If only right-handed tablet armchairs are available, seat left-handed students behind one another in a separate row with a vacant writing surface to their left, or in the last seat of each row of right-handed students.

 In rooms with elevated seating, students must be seated no less than 5 feet behind one another.

 - See the AP Coordinator’s Manual, Part 2 for details about specific seating requirements for AP Exams in Calculus (AB and BC), U.S. History, Chinese Language and Culture, and Japanese Language and Culture.

 Seating Chart Tools

 Start here.
-This provides step-by-step directions for creating a seating chart and provides a blank form you may use to create your own seating charts.
+This provides step-by-step directions for creating a seating chart and a blank form to create your own seating charts.

 Note: schools may use either the 11-digit serial number of the exam booklets or students’ full names on the seating charts.